annasauciuc/Mock-up-with-floats/README.md

 - Internet Explorer/Edge
 - Safari

-###Extra Credit
+##### Extra Credit

 You can expand on the project in the following ways:

 - Add an additional section to the page, such as a skills section.
-Don’t forget to create a working link to your new section in the navigation menu.
+Don't forget to create a working link to your new section in the navigation menu.

-- Add at least TWO additional items to further the style and enhance the portfolio: A new background color for the navigation and/or main sections of the site.
-Change the color of at least one piece of text.
+- Add at least TWO additional items to further the style and enhance the portfolio:

+    - A new background color for the navigation and/or main sections of the site.
+    - Change the color of at least one piece of text.
     - Add one additional google font that is being used on the page.
-Any additional styling for links (ie, borders, hover states).
+    - Any additional styling for links (ie, borders, hover states).

 When creating your navigation bar, use the HTML5 element for extra structure and semantic markup.

 ## Project Resources